jmmcatee/cracklord/server/api.md

 ### Create <a name="job-create"></a>
 __Resource Name:__  POST /jobs/

 Create a Job to be added to the Queue.
-Takes three static pieces of information, the user token, tool, and name.
-The remaining item is a list of form information produced from the job/create/form function.

 __Arguments:__
-+ token: [string] -  User authentication token.
 + toolid: [string] - ID of the tool to be used
 + name: [string] - Name used to track the job
 + params: [string] - JSON of parameters from new job form